Have you ever been pulled over by a police officer for speeding?

 Don’t do anything that makes the officer feel unsafe (sudden moves, etc)

 Traffic stops are the most dangerous things for officers.
-I think its something like 55% of officers are killed on a “routine” traffic stop.
+I think its something like 55% of officers is killed in a “routine” traffic stop.
 As a county police officer a majority of my traffic stops are just to try and find someone with warrants for their arrest, narcotics or something else.

 Politely request a warning instead of a ticket